-If you regularly suffer from a shiny nose and an oily forehead, you might have oily skin.
+If you constantly suffer from a greasy nose and an shiny forehead, you might have oily skin.
 How can one be sure about it though?

 Blackheads, pimples, and acne are common side effects and potential symptoms of having oily skin, but not definitive signs that you have oily skin.